ulgens/django_admin_actions/docs/example_library_usage.rst

 admin, make sure each record is valid, and then spawn a background task, for each record, that will apply our custom processing function to it.
 We may need this same kind of action in multiple admins or even projects.
-``django-admin-actions`` helps us avoid this repetition by giving us classes to handle common scenarios and an abstract base class to use for our own custom action types.
+``django-admin-action-hero`` helps us avoid this repetition by giving us classes to handle common scenarios and an abstract base class to use for our own custom action types.